codiceovvio/post-title-font-size/README.md

 # Post title font size
-### Give each post title a custom font size
+### Give each WP post title a custom font size

-Now write something useful here...
+A small and simple WordPress plugin to adjust each post title font size as desired